kalzimkholodros/gRPC_Yarp/README.md

-# Microservices Architecture with Docker and Kubernetes
+# Microservices Architecture with Docker

-This project demonstrates a microservices architecture using .NET 8, Docker, and Kubernetes.
+This project demonstrates a microservices architecture using .NET 8, Docker, Yarp.
 It consists of multiple services communicating through HTTP/2, gRPC, and Redis.

 ## Architecture Overview